Mossy1022/Smart-Memos/README.md

 ## Platforms

 - Desktop
-- Mobile (Android only) - Apple has their own audio format (m4a) that makes everyone's lives more difficult.
-Will try to get around this without needing to use another library.
+- Mobile

 ## Usage
 Once installed, the Smart Memos Plugin provides an intuitive interface to transcribe your audio files and generate notes.

-- **Adding Audio**: To speak your memo directly into obsidian, ensure the audio recorder core plugin is enabled and tap the microphone icon to start/stop recording.
+- **Adding Audio**: To speak your memo directly into Obsidian, tap the microphone icon to open the smart memos popup that'll automatically start recording.
 To import audio into a note, simply drag and drop the file into it.
 - **Transcribing Audio**: To transcribe an audio file after it's been imported or directly spoken into a note, move your cursor right underneath the audio file and use the command `Smart transcribe` from the command palette (`Ctrl + p` for Windows and `Cmd + p` for Mac).
 The plugin will transcribe the audio file and generate detailed notes.
 - **Customizing the Prompt**: You can customize the prompt that will be sent to the AI model before adding your transcribed audio in the plugin settings.
 - **Direct Audio input**: You record audio from your microphone directly in obsidian through the "Audio Recorder" core plugin that should be filled on by default.
 You can find the mic icon ribbon in your left toolbar menu